gregtozzi/w241_project/reports/README.md

   - Considering both treatments and the interaction term increases both the estimate of the effect of the use of the *Catalyst* subject line and its standard error.
 The estimate of the effect in the single factor model was \[0.007, 0.082\].
-In the saturated model, this shifts and expands to \[0.004, 0.113\].
+In the two factor model with an interacton term, this shifts and expands to \[0.004, 0.113\].

-  - We estimate the effect of the use of the *Board Chair* subject line treatment to be \[-0.064, 0.04\] in the saturated model.
+  - We estimate the effect of the use of the *Board Chair* subject line treatment to be \[-0.064, 0.04\] in column 3.
 While not significant, the direction of the effect was not expected by the Center’s staff, and this treatment may be worth further study with an appropriately-powered experiment.

-  - We did not find a significant heterogeneous treatment effect.
+  - We did not find evidence of heterogeneous treatment effects.

 The last column examines click-through rates.
 For all treatments, there were not enough clicks to draw statistically relevant conclusions.